The 2021 Cobourg Waterfront Festival has been cancelled

-One of Cobourg's perennial favourites is being cancelled for 2020.
+For the second year in a row, one of Cobourg's perennial favourites is being cancelled.
 The Cobourg Waterfront Festival will not be held this year.

-The Town of Cobourg, Cobourg Lions Club and Rotary Club of Cobourg have announced that due to the ongoing uncertainty presented by the coronavirus and COVID-19, the very difficult decision to cancel this year's festival was made.
+The Town of Cobourg, Cobourg Lions Club and Rotary Club of Cobourg have announced that due to the ongoing uncertainty presented by the coronavirus and COVID-19, the very difficult decision to cancel the Cobourg Waterfront Festival for a second year has been made.

 The roots of the festival go back 53 years ago when a small art and craft show was held on beautiful Victoria Beach for Canada Day in 1967.
 The event included a fireworks display put on by local fire fighters to celebrate Canada's Centennial.